 - Have you been hacked, your accounts compromised or taken over?

 - Are you being stalked via electronic communication?

 - Has your abuser published nonconsensual, sexually-explicit images of you?

 - Are you concerned that the content of your harasser’s messages, circulating publicly, will negatively impact your personal or professional life?

 Answer these questions as honestly as you can and trust your instincts.
 You may find it helpful to get an outside perspective by discussing these questions with a trusted friend, family member, or colleague.

-If you answered “yes” to any of the above questions, you may want to contact local law enforcement, consult a lawyer, and/or inform your employer.
+If you answered “yes” to any of the above questions, please seriously consider contacting local law enforcement, consulting a lawyer, and/or informing your employer.
+If you do not feel safe engaging with law enforcement and you do not have the support of an employer, reach out to nonprofits that support press freedom and human rights and to professional associations or individual colleagues you trust for support.
 In this Field Manual, you can find further guidance on engaging with law enforcement and on speaking to your employer.

 If you’re still not quite sure what to do, check out OnlineSOS’s detailed Threat Modeling Guide or the Electronic Frontier Foundation’s Threat Modeling Worksheet, which walk you through a more detailed series of questions.